y-non/y-non/README.md

-# Hi there, I'm trankhoadev - aka yonnon 👋
+# Hi there, I'm trankhoadev - yonnon 👋
 ## I'm a Developer, Language learners!!

 - 🔭 A website developer!